MCCI Catena® 4470 Modbus Node for LoRaWAN® technology

 - Processor-controlled power switches for the RS485 transceiver and the external sensors.

-- A Bosch BME-280 sensor, measuring temperature, humidity, and barometric pressure;
+- Bosch BME280 sensor, measuring temperature, humidity, and barometric pressure;

 - 2 kbytes of ferro-electric RAM (FRAM) for non-volatile storage of network parameters, session keys, and application data (fully meeting requirements of LoRaWAN 1.1);